KellanChilders/CMSC516-Task-12/README.txt

 Warrant 2: non-scientific fields can be useful
 ... thus, Economists are overrated (Claim)

+Warrant 1 most strongly supports the argument.
+Warrant 2 would suggest that economists are not necessarily overrated.

+Amplifying information from the SemEval Task web site: The challenging factor is that both options are plausible and lexically very close while leading to contradicting claims.
+We created a new freely licensed dataset based on authentic arguments from news comments.

 The two approaches taken are introduced and outlined below.
-The approaches were tested individually and as a voter.
-The neural network approach was found to be the most accurate, thus represents the final model.
+The approaches were tested individually and as inputs to a voting system, arbitrating based on confidence measures.
+The word-embeddings neural network approach was found to be the most accurate by far, and has been chosen as the sole model.

 ******************************************************************
 Rule Based Implementation: